 WHERE ON EARTH DO I START?
 Introduction to Hail Damage 101

-It’s hard to believe it was over 17 years ago when the last major hail storm hit Northern Virginia, but I’ll never forget both the experience I shared and the experience I subsequently gained over the course of the storm.
+It’s hard to believe it was almost 20 years ago when the last major hail and wind storm hit Northern Virginia and many, many homes were damaged.
+But I’ll never forget both the experience I shared and the experience I subsequently gained over the course of the storm.
 For me personally, the moment the great hail storm of 1999 had arrived, I was in a meeting with a client in Fairfax when suddenly a powerful spring storm swept into the area.
-In just a matter of 30 seconds, golf ball size hail had peppered my car, punched holes through my clients’ siding, and the streets were littered with leaves and debris from the trees as if fall had arrived early that April afternoon.
+In just a matter of 30 seconds, golf ball size hail had peppered my car, punched holes through my client’s siding, and the streets were littered with leaves and debris from the trees as if fall had arrived early that April afternoon.
 Within days, I was inundated with calls from people asking us to help them restore their home back to its “pre-storm” condition, but as I arrived on scene to assess the individual damage to each home, I thought to myself where on earth do I start?
+History has repeated itself with the great wind storm of 2018.
+And the same lessons apply.

 I JUST NEED TO GET A FEW ESTIMATES- Working Backwards